Iron deficiency can result in anemia. It is an issue for millions of people worldwide.

 Our brain’s neurotransmitters have enzymes that need iron to communicate so we may have emotional instability or even schizophrenia.

-One of the stranger side effects of an iron deficiency is the cravings for ice, starchy items, clay, dirt, and strange non-nutritious items.
+One of the strange side effects of iron deficiency is the cravings for ice, starchy items, clay, dirt, and strange non-nutritious items.
 Within days of replenishing low levels, these cravings can be eliminated.
 It may affect children with symptoms of ADHD, hyperactivity, and lower IQ values.
 You can see how a hyper child or tired mom can simply be an iron deficiency!

-The good news is that in a rare occasion, the symptoms that first appear are typically the first to disappear as the body rebuilds its stores.
+The good news is that on a rare occasion, the symptoms that first appear are typically the first to disappear as the body rebuilds its stores.
 Other heavy metals don’t tend to eliminate so well.

 What are some causes of iron anemia?

-• a dietary deficiency lacking iron-rich foods
+- a dietary deficiency lacking iron-rich foods

-• a deficit in vitamin B6 which is needed to make hemoglobin
+- a deficit in vitamin B6 which is needed to make hemoglobin

-• vitamin E deficiency causes red blood cell membranes to be very fragile and leak hemoglobin
+- vitamin E deficiency causes red blood cell membranes to be very fragile and leak hemoglobin

-• vitamin B12 or vitamin A deficits which are necessary to create and recycle red blood cells
+- vitamin B12 or vitamin A deficits which are necessary to create and recycle red blood cells

-• vitamin C deficiency can reduce the absorption of iron
+- vitamin C deficiency can reduce the absorption of iron

-• iron toxicity resulting in large amounts getting stuck, oxidizing, filling the place of needed bioavailable iron and causing symptoms
+- iron toxicity resulting in large amounts getting stuck, oxidizing, filling the place of needed bioavailable iron, and causing symptoms

 When should I avoid iron supplementation?